The battle of Donbas could prove decisive in Ukraine war

 “Ukraine’s plan is clear: Kyiv is wearing the Russian army out, trying to win time for more deliveries of Western weapons, including air defense systems, in the hope of launching an efficient counteroffensive,” said analyst Mykola Sunhurovsky of the Razumkov Center, a Kyiv-based think tank.

-Philip Breedlove, a retired U.S. Air Force general who was NATO’s top commander from 2013 to 2016, warned against any cease-fire that would codify Russia’s battlefield gains.
+Philip Breedlove, a retired U.S. Air Force general who was NATO’s top commander from 2013 to 2016, warned against any cease-fire, saying that would only codify Russia’s battlefield gains.

 “This is like raising a 2-year-old,” he said.
 “If you allow bad behavior to stand, or worse if you reward bad behavior, you’re going to get more bad behavior.”

-When Russia invaded Georgia in 2008, Washington’s response was inadequate, and when Moscow seized Crimea in 2014, “the West and the United States response to that was inadequate to task,” Breedlove added.
+When Russia invaded Georgia in 2008, Washington’s response was inadequate, and so was its response when Moscow seized Crimea in 2014, he said.

+Now that Russia has come back for more, the West gets another chance to respond.

 Associated Press writers Lolita C. Baldor in Washington, Yuras Karmanau in Lviv, Ukraine, Jill Lawless and Sylvia Hui in London and Frances D’Emilio in Rome contributed.